esling/esling.github.io/_pages/atiam-ml-9-markov-models.md

 **Exercise**
 <div markdown = "1">

-  1. Implement the forward algorithm
+  1. Implement the backward algorithm
   2. Verify the likelihoods of the sequences
   3. Check that you obtain coherent probabilities